 Without major central bank actions, precious metals will continue to fall in Q2 and possibly longer.

-The decline that began in February has taken hold and looks to be a long-term trend that won’t end, based on market forces alone, for some time.
+The decline that began in February has taken hold for metals such as palladium, gold and platinum and it looks to be a long-term trend that won’t end, based on market forces alone, for some time.

-The monthly Global Precious Metals MMI® registered a value of 83 in April, a decrease of 3.5% from 86 in March.
+Palladium price weakness pushed the monthly Global Precious Metals MMI® to a value of 83 in April, a decrease of 3.5% from 86 in March.

 With most of our metals still in bearish territory, even if they’re posting small gains on the monthly MMI, global precious was a bright spot through January, when it was still being bolstered by strong industrial and investor demand for palladium.
 That demand began dropping last month and, without palladium to prop it up, our index fell even further this month without much hope for recovery.